ABOUT PRECEPTORS & CONTRACTS

 - The Food Service Preceptor must be a credentialed food service administrator, such as a Food Service Director or Food Service Manager.

-- The Community Preceptor may be an RD / RDN or a credentialed professional in a program in which nutrition and food related services are a major component of the program.
+- The Community Preceptor may be an RD / RDN or other credentialed professional in a program in which nutrition and food related services are a major component of the program.

 - Elective – May or may not be an RD / RDN.